 Note: You can only view the submitted unavailability requests.
 If you need to change the request you will need to call your manager or scheduler (whoever has access to Salesforce or the web app).

-Availability refers to the times when a resource can be scheduled jobs.
+Availability refers to the times when a resource can be scheduled work.
 In Skedulo, the mobile resource can view their current and future availability in several places:

-- On the agenda view, in the welcome bar and timeline (availability for the day).
+- On the agenda view, in the welcome banner and timeline (availability for the day).

 - In the weekly calendar (availability per day for the week).